regovtech/blockchain-training/RevisedQuestions.md

 Find the sum of the digits in the number 100!

 ## Section 2
 This section will evaluate your software practices, with a focus on object oriented programming.
-Do this question in a sepereate folder, in your preferred programming language.
+Do this question in a sepereate folder, in Python or NodeJs.

 ### Question 1
 We have provided you with a stub class called `Account` that represents a bank account.
 Please fill out the stub functions, then write a program that creates 3 unique instances of the class, and store them in a data structure of your choice.
 Explain your thought process behind choosing a data structure.